Sign in with Google account

 If you have good Internet connection (2mbps+), there is no need to download the ride, simply click 'Select Ride' button.
 We strongly recommend to try live streaming vs downloading, that will give you many more options when choosing a ride.

 If your internet connection is not fast enough and you are getting 'download buffer low' messages during live stream, then you should try 'Download Video' option.
 Click 'Download Video' button, wait for download to finish, click 'Select Ride' to proceed to the next screen.
 Once video is downloaded, 'Download Video' button becomes 'Delete Video' button.
 Please use this button to delete video once you finished the ride and ready to download a new one.
-For new users there is a limit of 1 video that you can download.
-After you finish your first ride that number goes to 2 - as you keep riding, this limit will be automatically increased to max 5 videos after you complete 10 rides.
+During trial you can download 1 ride at a time, if you decide to subscribe download option is increased to 20.

 To race against your previous efforts or other riders, pick them from Activities list.
 Every time you save an activity for this ride, it will be put into Activities list.
 You can select up to five activities to compete against.
 If you want to be able to race against other riders, please make sure to check 'Enable Activity Sharing' in Preferences/User profile (default setting) - if this option is not checked, you will only see your efforts, if any.
 Click Start to ride.